 Generally speaking, Canadian securities laws impose prospectus requirements on securities offerings to the public and require intermediaries facilitating, or advising in relation to, these offerings to be registered as broker-dealers or advisers.
 However, exemptions from the prospectus requirements are available.
-Among the widely-used prospectus exemptions is an exemption for offerings to institutions or to individuals possessing a stipulated net worth (accredited investors).7 Securities offered in reliance on an exemption from the prospectus requirements are subject to resale restrictions.
+Among the widely-used prospectus exemptions is an exemption for offerings to institutions or to individuals that possesses a stipulated net worth (accredited investors).6 Securities offered in reliance on an exemption from the prospectus requirements are subject to resale restrictions.

 In Canada, offerings of asset-backed securities typically take place in the exempt market as the vast majority of investors are institutions and, accordingly, qualify as accredited investors.

-Credit rating agencies providing ratings of securities offered under a prospectus at non-fixed prices or offered in reliance on the exemption from the prospectus requirements for short-term securitised products must apply for designation under National Instrument 25-101 – Designated Rating Organizations (NI 25-101) of Canadian securities legislation.
+Credit rating agencies that provide ratings of securities offered under a prospectus at non-fixed prices or offered in reliance upon the exemption from the prospectus requirements for short-term securitised products must apply for designation under National Instrument 25-101 – Designated Rating Organizations (NI 25-101) of Canadian securities legislation.
 NI 25-101 imposes governance, independence, record keeping and disclosure requirements on designated rating organisations.

-Originators, issuers and service providers in NHA MBS and CMB securitisations are also required to comply with the requirements established by CMHC for those programs.
+Originators, issuers and service providers in NHA MBS and CMB securitisations are also required to comply with the requirements established by CMHC for those programmes.

 Canada's anti-money laundering and terrorist financing legislative regime is embodied primarily in Canada's Criminal Code and Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).
 The Criminal Code applies to all persons.
 The PCMLTFA applies only to certain specified entities, among them federally regulated financial institutions.
 Neither statute includes provisions expressly applicable to securitisation transactions.
 Under these statutes, however, financial institutions involved in the Canadian securitisation market are obligated to monitor all flows of funds for suspicious activity and maintain robust records in relation to all their activities, including their participation in securitisation transactions.